How to Get EEG Glue out of Hair

 Prior to your EEG test beginning, the skin on your scalp will be prepped with a gel.
 This usually feels like gritty toothpaste, but you probably won’t feel too much of it.
 This can be removed easily enough with a warm washcloth, and it shouldn’t be sticky.

 A water-soluble conductive adhesive may also be applied to the bottom of your electrodes, but again this isn’t the stickiest part.
 This feels kind of like spreadable butter and is used sparingly.

 The challenging thing to remove is the EEG glue.
-An example of this is widely used Collodion adhesive.
+An example of this is the widely used Collodion adhesive.
 It dries quickly and has a potent smell to it.
-If you're getting an ambulatory EEG, collodion could be used because it is strong and will keep your electrodes in place as you go about your daily routine.
+If you’re getting an ambulatory EEG, collodion could be used because it is strong and will keep your electrodes in place as you go about your daily routine.

 Remember: you don’t want to leave EEG glue in your hair after your test because it can be irritating to your scalp and uncomfortable.

 Step 1: Break Down Most of the EEG Glue Right Away

 An EEG can take place in hospitals, clinics, or even in the homes of patients these days.
 After the test is complete, technologists might use acetone or collodion remover (if they used collodion) to remove the electrodes.
 Acetone dissolves the EEG glue temporarily but the glue can harden again once the acetone has evaporated.
 Collodion remover is an oil-based agent that will break down the glue.

 Ask your EEG technologist for help removing the glue.
 Glue removal is a part of their job!
 If you are a patient, don’t be shy about telling them you still feel glue in your hair.
 Most EEG technologists will do their absolute best to remove all of the EEG glue from your hair.

 If after acetone or an oil-based remover you still feel hard tacky spots, ask for some more on a cotton ball that you can rub against the area.